Frequently Asked Questions

 Can I keep the fish I catch?

 You are welcome to keep any legal fish caught aboard the Rita B. Although we STRONGLY encourage the release of Mako and Thresher Sharks due to their declining abundance.
+I also encourage the release of legal sized striped bass, if they're healthy.

 Is there a bathroom on board?